grafana/loki/docs/sources/installation/helm.md

 ---
 # Install Loki with Helm

-The Helm installation runs the Loki cluster in microservices mode.
+The Helm installation runs the Loki cluster as a single binary.

 ## Prerequisites